Global strong solutions to the planar compressible magnetohydrodynamic equations with large initial data and vaccum: Abstract

 \section{Abstract}

-This paper considers the initial boundary problem to the planar compressible magnetohydrodynamic equations with large initial data and vaccum.
-The global existence and uniqueness of large strong solutions are established when the heat conductivity coefficient $\kappa(\theta)$ satisfies, for any $q>0$ and $C>0$, that
+This paper considers the initial boundary problem to the planar compressible magnetohydrodynamic equations with large initial data and vacuum.
+The global existence and uniqueness of large strong solutions are established when the heat conductivity coefficient $\kappa(\theta)$ satisfies